Metro Gold Line train operator shot, critically wounded in East Los Angeles; shooter at large

 Phoenix police officer fatally shoots armed man holding baby son as hostage

-Metro's Indiana Street station was closed as deputies established a perimeter and searched for the shooter.
+Metro's Indiana Station was closed as deputies established a perimeter and searched for the shooter.
 A description of the shooter was not immediately available.

-Train service was suspended between Soto and Maravilla, Metro said on Twitter.
+Train service was suspended between the Soto and Maravilla stations, Metro said on Twitter.
 Riders were urged to use Line 30 for alternate service .

 L LINE (GOLD): No train service between Soto and Maravilla due to police activity at Indiana Station.
 Use Line 30 for alternate service . pic.twitter.com/I5TMOGSBrs— LA Metro Rider Alerts (@metrolaalerts) January 29, 2021